 The other notice describes an accusation from the Insurance Commissioner of the State of California stating that Trupanion used unlicensed companies to sell insurance policies.

 If you’re looking for comprehensive accident and illness coverage that pays your veterinarian directly, Trupanion is a good option.
 Trupanion covers hereditary conditions, congenital conditions, and unexpected accidents and illnesses.
 It also covers medical procedures like surgeries, hospital stays, medications, and even supplements.

 Trupanion’s policy on hip dysplasia is more generous than many other providers.
 You can also get coverage for alternative pet care like acupuncture, which isn’t offered by every provider.
-Trupanion reimburses 90% of covered costs as a standard with no payout limits, which is more generous than many other pet insurance policies.
+Trupanion reimburses 90% of covered costs as a standard in most states except Florida, Texas, Arizona, and Maine (where they offer 50% to 90% co-insurance levels) with no payout limits, which is more generous than many other pet insurance policies.

 The cost of Trupanion might be a sticking point for some pet parents.
 Pet owners with older pets may want to look elsewhere as well since Trupanion won’t cover pets over 14.
 But if you enroll your pet while they are still young, you can expect a lower monthly premium and more lifelong value for your plan.

 Finally, you might also want to shop with another provider if you’re interested in a wellness plan.
 Trupanion doesn’t currently offer a wellness option.